lvasquez/lvasquez.github.io/_posts/2018-04-17-UiPath-PivotTable-Activity.md

 layout: post
 title: UiPath PivotTable Activity
 comments: true
-description: UiPath PivotTable Custom Activity from Visual Studio
+description: Custom UiPath Activity in order to input a DataTable and transform this table into a PivotTable
 published: true
 categories:
 - csharp